Macawls/blog/content/post/Probability/index.md

 In the context of probability, people could base their estimates on arbitrary or irrelevant reference points, rather than on accurate information.

 For example, suppose someone asked you the probability of a certain event occurring.
-Your first instinct is to recall the probability of similar events or make an estimate based on context but that isn't relevant for this example.
+Your first instinct is to *probably* recall the probability of similar events or make an estimate based on context but that isn't relevant for this example.

 However, before you make your estimate, the person asking you the question, tells you that the answer is between 20% and 40%.
 This is an arbitrary range, but it serves as an anchor point for your estimate.